 Around the world, the Commonwealth of Independent States had just “replaced” the Soviet Union.
-The World Trade Center formed an indelible mark on the Manhattan skyline, or so we thought.
-Bell Atlantic sold bricks with antennas and ran ads encouraging customers to use their “car phones” outside the car.
+The World Trade Center formed an indelible mark on the Manhattan skyline.
+Or so we thought.
+Bell Atlantic sold bricks with antennas and ran ads reminding customers that they could use their “car phones” outside the car.

 In the NFL, five days stood between Joe Gibbs and his third Super Bowl, which seemingly cemented Washington’s status as a dominate franchise.
 A year into his “retirement,” Bill Parcells worked as an NBC commentator.
 The “Run ‘N Shoot” offense supposedly signaled the future of football.

 In Pittsburgh, both The Press and Post-Gazette circulated.
 The Carrick Village Dairy operated as the neighborhood greasy spoon, and at least one patron was getting his 3 squares a day there.
 Everyday.
 Further down Brownsville Road, Ravita’s butcher shop still booked numbers and sold fresh meats on the side.

 And down at 300 Stadium Circle, someone other than Chuck Noll held the title of “Pittsburgh Steelers head coach” for the first time since 1969.

 Bill Cowher dropped a gauntlet with his opening declaration.
 Pittsburgh had only made the playoffs once in 7 years and hadn’t held “contender” status since the Houston Oilers ended the Super Steelers run on dreary early December evening in 1980.

 - All new head coaches espouse optimism, but Bill Cowher conveyed his with a difference: The Chin meant it.